-The College of Law made spectacular progress in building a first-rate academic program and was provisionally accredited by the American Bar Association in 2004 and fully accredited in 2006, the quickest possible time in which a law school may achieve full accreditation under ABA rules.
-An essential element in completing the accreditation process was the completion of the new, state-of-the-art College of Law building.
+The College of Law made spectacular progress in building a first-rate academic program and was provisionally accredited by the American Bar Association in 2004 and fully accredited in 2006 – the quickest possible time in which a law school may achieve full accreditation under ABA rules.
+An essential element in completing the accreditation process was the completion of a new, state-of-the-art College of Law building.

-On February 10, 2007, the College of Law officially dedicated the new building to Rafael Diaz-Balart, in honor of Congressmen Mario Diaz-Balart’s grandfather.
-During his tenure in the Florida Legislature, state Sen. Mario Diaz-Balart sponsored the bill that resulted in the establishment of the FIU College of Law.
-Rafael Diaz-Balart Hall was designed by the internationally-prominent architect Robert A.M.
+On February 10, 2007, the College of Law officially dedicated its new building to Rafael Diaz-Balart, in honor of Congressman Mario Diaz-Balart’s grandfather.
+During his tenure in the Florida Legislature, state Senator Mario Diaz-Balart sponsored the bill that resulted in the establishment of the FIU College of Law.
+Rafael Diaz-Balart Hall was designed by the internationally-known architect Robert A.M.
 Stern, Dean of the School of Architecture at Yale University.
-The new, 153,000-square-foot facility is both a stunning architectural landmark and a practical educational space.
+The 153,000-square-foot facility is both a stunning architectural landmark and a practical educational space.
 Its open, airy design incorporates two spacious interior courtyards, an atrium and reading room that utilize natural light, an auditorium, a legal clinic and two teaching courtrooms.

-Since our doors opened in 2002, FIU Law has graduated over 900 students.
-Our graduates have consistently posted outstanding Florida Bar results.
-Our students regularly excel in national and international competitions and, this year, won the 16th Annual National White Collar Crime Mock Trial Invitational, sponsored by Georgetown Law and the Georgetown University Law Center Barristers’ Council, and took second in the Hon.
-E. Earle Zehmer Memorial Mock Trial Competition sponsored by the Florida Justice Association.
+Since our doors opened in 2002, FIU Law has graduated more than 1,000 students.
+Our graduates have ranked higher than all South Florida law schools, and higher than all public law schools in the state on two of the last four Florida Bar exams.
+Our graduates enter the legal marketplace practice-ready, and regularly excel in national and international competitions.
+In 2013, FIU Law won the 16th Annual National White Collar Crime Mock Trial Invitational, sponsored by Georgetown Law and the Georgetown University Law Center Barristers’ Council